 Open Gallbladder Surgery

 Open surgery is used when the gallbladder is severely infected.
-The surgeon removes the gallbladder entirely before closing the surgical site, making it a simple and safe surgery by all accounts.
+The surgeon removes the gallbladder entirely before closing the surgical site, making it a simple and safe surgery.

 Laparoscopic Gallbladder Surgery

-Laparoscopic gallbladder surgery (also referred to as laparoscopic cholecystectomy) is minimally-invasive, much like the hernia surgery of the same type.
-The incisions are small, and the risk of infection is highly reduced when compared to open surgery.
+Laparoscopic gallbladder surgery (also called laparoscopic cholecystectomy) is minimally invasive, much like hernia surgery of the same type.
+The incisions are small, and the risk of infection is highly reduced compared to open surgery.
 You are also less likely to experience blood loss.

-During a laparoscopic cholecystectomy, the general surgeon makes four small incisions along the abdomen.
+The general surgeon makes four small incisions along the abdomen during a laparoscopic cholecystectomy.
 The incisions function as entry points for the serpentine camera.
-Other tools are inserted through the other cuts so that the robotic surgery can be performed.
+Other tools are inserted through the other cuts to perform the robotic surgery.